avhora1/Earthquake-Monitoring-CW/README.md

     http://view-localhost/
     ```

-You should now see your website!
+You should now see the website!